Frequently Asked Questions

 Yes, privacy is our top priority.
 All screen analysis and data processing happen locally on your computer.
 Your sensitive data and screenshots never leave your machine or touch our servers.

 All screenshots are processed locally on your Mac using on-device AI.
-The raw images never leave your computer.
-Only anonymized, encrypted summaries sync to the cloud—and only if you enable backup.
-You control what gets shared.
-Managers and third parties never see your activity unless you export and send it yourself.
+The raw images are analyzed on your machine and are not uploaded to our servers.
+Activity summaries and work logs are saved locally in ~/Documents/Didon/.
+You control what gets shared — managers and third parties never see your activity unless you export and send it yourself.

 Didon's AI runs entirely on your Mac.
-Screenshots are analyzed locally and immediately discarded.
-Nothing is uploaded to the internet or stored on a server, or accessible to anyone other than you.
-Your screen stays yours.
+Screenshots are analyzed locally and are not sent to the internet or stored on a server.
+Your screen activity stays on your device.

 Absolutely.
-You can generate detailed daily logs and export them to CSV format.
-This is perfect for client billing, internal reporting, or personal productivity analysis.
+Didon automatically saves daily work logs to ~/Documents/Didon/WorkLogs/ and summary reports to ~/Documents/Didon/Daily-Reports.csv.
+You can also export reports from the app as CSV — perfect for client billing, internal reporting, or personal productivity analysis.

 The app features "Auto-Pause on Sleep" and intelligently detects inactivity.
 It only tracks your actual productive time, ensuring your logs are accurate without manual intervention.